 Treat your tools with respect and save your money for better purchases.

 2. Prevent Dangerous Accidents

 Let’s put the financial impacts aside because you won’t be thinking about expenses when you or one of your employees suffers a devastating or fatal injury.
-It’s easy to shrug off safety regulations and assume a serious injury would never happen to you or your team, but pressure safety warnings exist in manufacturers’ guidelines for a reason.
+It’s easy to shrug off safety regulations and assume a severe injury would never happen to you or your team.
+However, pressure safety warnings exist in manufacturers’ guidelines for a reason.

-We’ve heard stories about tool technicians being killed when an over-pressured grinder explodes, because it’s operating at speeds much higher than the manufacturer’s safety ratings.
+We’ve heard stories about tool technicians killed when an over-pressured grinder explodes because it’s operating at speeds much higher than the manufacturer’s safety ratings.
 You don’t want your team to be the one that proves these urban legends are true.